Ammonium cyanate

 Ammonium cyanate is an inorganic compound with the formula [NH4]+[OCN]-.
 It is a colorless, solid salt.

 Structure and reactions

 The structure of this salt was verified by X-ray crystallography.
 The respective C–O and C–N distances are 1.174(8) and 1.192(7) Å, consistent with the O=C=N- description.
 Ammonium cation [NH4]+ forms hydrogen bonds with cyanate anion O=C=N-, but to N, not to O.

 The compound is notable as the precursor in the Wöhler synthesis of urea, an organic compound, from inorganic reactants.
-This led to the discarding of the Vital force theory, suggested earlier by Berzelius.
+This contributed to the discarding of the Vital force theory, suggested earlier by Berzelius.